* The library is open to all TBC students. If you are not a TBC student, please fill out this form if you are interested in Anton Library membership.

-The Beijing Center’s library began in 1998 with just 200 books.
-Now housed in a beautiful new space decorated in traditional Chinese style, it has grown to nearly 30,000 volumes in open stacks.
+The Beijing Center’s library began in 1998 with just 70 books.
+Now housed in a beautiful new space decorated in traditional Chinese style, it has grown to over 27,000 volumes in open stacks.

 The main collection of books about China written in English is the largest private such collection in Beijing and one of the largest in China.
 Nearly 1,000 volumes are added annually, selected among books published in North America, Europe and China.
 The main subject headings are Art & Architecture, Biographies, Business & Economics, Culture & Society, Ethnology, Film & Theater, History, Language, Literature, Media & Journalism, Philosophy & Religion, Photography, Political sciences, Traditional Chinese Medicine, Travel, Women’s Studies, Wushu, and Martial Arts.